NeelakshSaxena/Sahyog/README.md

 **Note:** These requirements are based on the information provided about the code.
 Additional requirements might be identified based on specific project needs and context.

 ## Requirements
-## Summary of the analysis of the provided code:

 **Overall:**

 The provided code is a well-structured and organized Python script for managing MySQL databases.
 It offers a user-friendly interface and covers a wide range of functionalities, including: